Harvey Specter’s style is legendary.

 Harvey Specter Shirt Colours & Patterns

-His shirts are usually white, but can also be light blue.
+Harvey’s shirts are usually block white, but are also occasionally light blue, pink, or grey.

-However, on occasion, most notably in the earlier seasons, he does wear striped shirts.
+On occasion, most notably in the earlier seasons, he does wear striped shirts, which I feel adds a bit of much needed interest to his typically safe attire.

 These striped shirts bring some much needed warmth into Harvey Specter’s style and outfits, and in my opinion elevate his style greatly.